 Your Job

 A CISSP can have several job titles, and every title can affect your salary.
 A junior certified professional won’t earn as much as a certified team leader or manager.
-One more point to consider is to know that some employers set certain additional skills for CISSP candidates, such as knowledge of accounting or HIPAA Compliance, so make sure to research the required skills of the industry you’re looking into.
+One more point to consider is that some employers set certain additional skills for CISSP candidates, such as knowledge of accounting or HIPAA Compliance, so make sure to research the required skills of the industry you’re looking into.

 When looking for a job in the cybersecurity field, you will find jobs such as IT security architects or cybersecurity engineers that don’t require this certification.
 Applying to these jobs might not help you maximise your qualifications, so it’s best to look for jobs that require this certification.
 By applying to these jobs, you will have an advantage salary-wise.